North Kivu: Conflict-driven mineral exploitation

-Mass killings and civilian attacks
+Mass killings, civilian attacks, and forced labor

 The Tanzanian Battalion of MONUSCO's Force Intervention Brigade escorts the Mission's civilian personnel as they engage with local communities to foster cooperation to help protect civilians from armed group attacks.

 Civilians residing in coltan-rich areas such as Punia, Kindu, Shabunda, Masisi, and Walikale suffered from frequent attacks.
 These incidents involved both targeted killings and indiscriminate violence against entire communities.
 Villages were razed, and large areas were depopulated as residents fled to escape the brutality.
 For example, in early May 2001, residents of Kabale, in Masisi Territory, were forced to flee into the forest due to clashes between the Rwandese army and the Mayi-Mayi militia.
 When some villagers attempted to return, Rwandan soldiers opened fire, killing multiple civilians, including a young family and an infant.

-Forced labor in coltan mines

 The demand for coltan also led to the systematic use of forced labor, often involving children.
 Reports indicate that in April 2001, Rwandan soldiers forced children and adults to work in mining operations in Masisi Territory.
 Mining sites at Mumba and Rugeshe in the Lwundje groupement of the Osso Sector in Masisi Territory became scenes of forced labor, with soldiers using violence to compel local populations to work.

 In one notable case, a Congolese human rights activist who went to investigate labor practices at a coltan mine was detained and forced to work alongside other civilians.
 He later recounted that up to 200 civilians, including a large number of children, were being made to work under harsh conditions, often threatened with bayonets and rifle butts.